 While a gambling problem is serious and you’ll find many gambling addiction stories online, the solution to it isn’t necessarily to just stop, but to figure out the way in which you don’t get there in the first place by practising responsible gambling.
-If you remember to play for fun and stress relief and not as a means to make a lot of money and get over financial stress, and if you always read the terms and conditions and are aware of what you’re doing then you should be just fine.
+If you are gambling to play for fun and stress release and not as a means to make a lot of money and get over financial stress, and if you always read the terms and conditions and are aware of what you’re doing then you should be just fine.

 There are a lot of people that gamble and most of them don’t have any issues.
 This is because gambling in itself isn’t something bad, it’s the addictive people that don’t think about what they are doing that transform it, but the same way even cake can be considered addictive and bad for you if you eat too much of it, and obviously cake isn’t “evil”.